mando222/IntroToK8PV/README.md

 # Introduction to Persistent Storage on Kubernetes

-## DISCRIPTION
+## DESCRIPTION
-There are a few ways to handle data persistance on Kubernetes.
-Today we will dive in to configuration of the OSS OpenEBS project.
+There are a few ways to handle data persistence on Kubernetes.
+Today we will dive into configuration of the OSS OpenEBS project.

 ## Before starting
-Workshop attendees will receave an email with the instance info prior to the workshop.
+Workshop attendees will receive an email with the instance info prior to the workshop.

 Notice that training cloud instances will be available only during the workshop and will be terminated **12-24 hours later**.
-If you are in our workshop we recommend using the provided cloud instance, we have you covered: the prerequisites are installed.
+If you are in our workshop, we recommend using the provided cloud instance; we have you covered: the prerequisites are installed.

 **⚡ IMPORTANT NOTE:**
-Everywhere in this repo you see `<YOURADDRESS>` replace with the URL for the instance you were given.
+Everywhere in this repository you see `<YOURADDRESS>` replace with the URL for the instance you were given.

 ## Table of content and resources
 * [Presentation](PDF OF SLIDES HERE)